UXARRAY/uxarray/docs/user-guide/terminology.rst

 **Unstructured Grids**: Unstructured grids do not follow a regular pattern, allowing for a flexible representation of complex geometries.
 They are composed of various elements such as triangles, quadrilaterals, and other larger geometries, each of which are made up of nodes and edges.
+Below is an example of an unstructured grid used in the dynamical core of a CAM-SE model.

 .. image:: ../_static/examples/grids/cam_se.png
   :width: 300